ToomQb/vertigo-eco-routing/README.md

 ## Quick start

-* `./scripts/start_dev` will install all dependencies and start the database, backend, and frontend (in development mode with HMR).
+* `sudo env "PATH=$PATH" ./scripts/start_dev.sh` will install all dependencies and start the database, backend, and frontend (in development mode with HMR).

-* `./scripts/start_prod` will install all dependencies, build the React application, and then start Nginx, the database, and the backend.
+* `sudo env "PATH=$PATH" ./scripts/start_prod.sh` will install all dependencies, build the React application, and then start Nginx, the database, and the backend.

 ## Details for Installation and Configuration